dustinpfister/blog_posts/_posts/linux-tree.md

 ## 1 - The basics of the Linux tree command

 In this section I will be starting out with just a few quick, basic examples of the Linux tree command.
+While I am at it I will also be working with some additional commands as well as bash features on top of just that of the tree command.
+In most Linux systems the tree command should all ready be there to being with, bit in some cases it might need to be installed first.

 ### 1.1 - basic lodash tree example